Royal Liver Building: History

-In 1907, the Royal Liver Group had over 6,000 employees.
-Given the need for larger premises, the company approved the construction of a new head office.
-The building was designed by Walter Aubrey Thomas and built by L. G. Mouchel; the foundation stone was laid on 11 May 1908 and just 3 years later, on 19 July 1911, the building was officially opened by Lord Sheffield.
+In 1907, Royal Liver Assurance was in need for larger premises and approved the construction of a new head office.
+The foundation stone was laid on 11 May 1908.
+The building was designed by Walter Aubrey Thomas in the Edwardian Baroque style and built by Edmund Nuttall Limited.
 The building is an early example of a building constructed using reinforced concrete, and given the building's radical design was considered by some to "be impossible to build".

-During the early 1950s, the sixth floor was occupied and used by No 3 Movements Unit (Embarkation) of the Royal Air Force, overseeing and controlling the movement of RAF personnel and goods through the port.
+The structural engineering advisor was L. G. Mouchel & Partners.
+The building was officially opened by Lord Sheffield on 19 July 1911.

-In 1953, electronic chimes were installed to serve as a memorial to the members of the Royal Liver Friendly Society who died during the two World Wars.
-During hours of darkness, the clock dials are illuminated.
+In 1953, electronic chimes were installed to serve as a memorial to the members of Royal Liver Assurance who died during the two World Wars.

 The building remained the head office for Royal Liver Assurance until its merger with Royal London Group in 2011.

 In October 2016, the building was put up for sale for the first time in its history.
 The owner instructed CBRE Group to list the sale with a guide price of more than £40m.
 In February 2017, Luxembourg-based investment group, Corestate Capital, bought the building for £48 million along with Everton F.C. majority shareholder Farhad Moshiri.
 Moshiri planned to run Everton's affairs from the building and have his own office to include a view of the new stadium on Bramley Moore Dock.

 In 2019, as part of a larger repositioning of the building, a visitor attraction was opened giving the public the chance to tour the West Clock Tower of the building on a regular basis for the first time in its then 108 year history.

-Previously this had only been open to the public during Heritage Open Days, which have been running during September each year since 1994.
+The Royal Liver Building served as the filming location for the exterior of the Gotham City Police Department headquarters in the 2022 film The Batman.

 The Liver Building was sold again in 2025, with long-term tenant Princes Group purchasing the building for £60 million.